 It sounds a little daunting at first, I know…but realistically, you can make a machine as complicated as you want (or not) and the best part is – all you need are things from around the house (as you will see in our video below!)

 Before I show you our video, I want to mention again that the inspiration for our project came from two posts from the Brain Power Boy blog.
-Between these 2 posts, you will find everything you need to get started making a Rube Goldberg machine with your child/children – just like we did.
+Between their posts and ours, you will find everything you need to get started making a Rube Goldberg machine with your child/children – just like we did.

 In the post Play and Learn with Rube Goldberg Machines, you will find games, apps, recommended books and toys as well as some links to resources that will help you get started.

 In the post Rube Goldberg Videos, you will find 8 videos that will get your child super-inspired to make a machine of their own.
 Onetime had a blast watching these (as did I!) and wanted to make one of his own right away!

 Okay – without further adieu, here is One Time Through’s second official video (now available on our new You Tube channel!
 Yay!) – or right here for your enjoyment.

 Hope you enjoyed watching our fun!

 We may have gone a little overboard – after all, our machine filled our entire living room – and it took 2 days of tinkering to complete – but Onetime was right there highly interested the entire time – so why not go with it!?

 And by the way, the perfectionist in me has to just say that every part of our machine did actually work – just not all at the same time – and with a trigger happy kid who kept starting the machine before I got the camera ready or a last part in place – it was never going to get caught on video – and I accepted that!
 LOL.

 Onetime learned a whole lot from setting this whole thing up with me though.